solidjs/solid-start/examples/bare/README.md

 ## Building

-Solid apps are built with _adapters_, which optimise your project for deployment to different environments.
+SolidStart apps are built with _adapters_, which optimise your project for deployment to different environments.

-By default, `npm run build` will generate a Node app that you can run with `node build`.
+By default, `npm run build` will generate a Node app that you can run with `node ./dist/server.js`.
 To use a different adapter, add it to the `devDependencies` in `package.json` and specify in your `vite.config.js`.